 \section{Introduction}

-Approximating the distribution of a target value $y$ conditioned on the input $x$ is at the core of supervised learning tasks.
+Approximating the distribution of a target value $y$ conditioned on an input $x$ is at the core of supervised learning tasks.
 When trained using common losses such as Mean Square Error for regression or Cross-Entropy for classification, supervised methods are known to approximate the expected conditional distribution of the target given the input, that is, $\langle y|x \rangle$ \cite{bishop_mixture_1994}.
-This is standard practice when we assume that the conditional distribution is unimodal and slight variations in the output are mostly due to random noise.
+This is standard practice when the target distribution is unimodal and slight variations in the target value are mostly due to random noise.

 Still, when the target distribution of a regression problem is not unimodal, most machine learning methods fail to represent it correctly by predicting an averaged value.
-As a matter of fact, a multimodal target distribution associates more than one possible outcome with a given input sample.
-To address this problem, the Mixture Density Network (MDN) \cite{bishop_mixture_1994} was proposed to approximate arbitrarily complex conditional target distributions, and it finds application in robotics \cite{choi_uncertainty_2018}, epidemiology \cite{davis_use_2020} and finance \cite{schittenkopf_volatility_1998}, to name a few. \MDN{}s were designed for input data of vectorial nature, but often real-world problems deal with relational data where the structure has a substantial impact on the expected outcome.
+As a matter of fact, a multimodal target distribution associates more than one likely outcome with a given input sample, and in this case one usually talks about solving a conditional density estimation problem.
+To address this, the Mixture Density Network (MDN) \cite{bishop_mixture_1994} was proposed to approximate arbitrarily complex conditional target distributions, and it finds application in robotics \cite{choi_uncertainty_2018}, epidemiology \cite{davis_use_2020} and finance \cite{schittenkopf_volatility_1998}, to name a few. \MDN{}s were designed for input data of vectorial nature, but often real-world problems deal with relational data where the structure substantially impacts the possible outcomes.
 For instance, this is especially true in epidemiology \cite{opuszko_impact_2013}.

 For more than twenty years, researchers have put great effort into the adaptive processing of graphs (see recent surveys of \citet{bacciu_gentle_2020,wu_comprehensive_2020}).
-The goal is to infer the best representation of a structured sample for a given task through different neighbourhood aggregation schemes, graph coarsening and information propagation strategies.
-It is not difficult to find applications that benefit from the adaptive processing of structured information, such as drug design \cite{podda_deep_2020}, classification in social networks \cite{yang_revisiting_2016}, and natural language processing \cite{beck_graph--sequence_2018}
+The goal is to infer the best representation of a structured sample for a given task via different neighborhood aggregation schemes, graph coarsening, and information propagation strategies.
+It is easy to find applications that benefit from the adaptive processing of structured data, such as drug design \cite{podda_deep_2020}, classification in social networks \cite{yang_revisiting_2016}, and natural language processing \cite{beck_graph--sequence_2018}.